Prohibition: A Lesson Not Learned

 Society appears most tolerant of the medical user, and less so of recreational users.
 The regular user and the chronics are most likely to get into trouble.
 I have read that roughly ten percent of heavy users reach the limits of what their body can assimilate and experience an allergic reaction.

 What this means is cannabis is not a harmless drug.
-It is true that pure cannabis, smoked or eaten in a recipe has never killed anyone directly, but it can lead to complications if mixed with other chemicals.
+It is true that pure cannabis, smoked or eaten in a recipe never killed anyone directly, but it can lead to complications if mixed with other chemicals.
 The long-term exposure of lung tissue to cannabis smoke is not healthy.
 This is not a reason to outlaw cannabis but it does justify a warning.

 I recently read an article, about a number of young Israelis who traveled through India and purchased cannabis from street vendors.
 Some of them suffered terrifying hallucinations, and became deathly sick after they smoked it.
 Some entered the hospital for treatment of mental illness.